ZeeChono/GradientCodeReadDocs/docs/source/intro.rst

 Introduction
 ============

 Gradient coding is a distributed computing technique aiming to provide robustness against slow or non-responsive computing nodes, known as stragglers, while balancing the computational load for responsive computing nodes.
 Among existing gradient codes, many iterations of algorithm upgrades have been seen and claimed that they are the best for targeted application scenarios.
-However, only little portion of the work has tried to bring this valuable techniques to real-world applications such as cloud distributed computation.
+However, only a little of the work has tried to bring these valuable techniques to real-world applications such as cloud-distributed computation.
 In this project, we will set up a real-life cloud machine learning training application based on AWS services and apply the gradient coding idea to implementations.
-By inspiration from the work of Rashish Tandon and Qi Lei [Gradient-Coding]_.
+By inspiration from the work of Rashish Tandon and Qi Lei [Gradient-Coding]_, we will first reproduce their existing results of exact recovery gradient code (FRC, CRC) to understand the logics.
 Moreover, this project further extends the evaluation metrics of the gradient coding from approximation error (theoretically) to more tangible metrics (model accuracy etc.), making the testing process more persuasive.

+**keywords:** Gradient Coding, Distributed computation, MPI protocol, Python4mpi;

+**encoding schemes:** FRC, CRC, BIBD, SPG

 What is MPI?